 We will handle your Personal Data in accordance with Data Protection Legislation.
-“Data Protection Legislation” means the Data Protection Acts 1988 and 2003 and Directive 95/46/EC, any other applicable law or regulation relating to the processing of personal data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be amended, revised or replaced from time to time, including by operation of the General Data Protection Regulation (EU) 2016/679 (“GDPR”) (and laws implementing or supplementing the GDPR, and laws amending or supplementing the E-Privacy Regulations).
+“Data Protection Legislation” means the Data Protection Acts 1988 and 2003 and Directive 95/46/EC, any other applicable law or regulation relating to the processing of personal data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be amended, revised or replaced from time to time.

-The data controller in respect of information which we collect through the Website is OSM Partners.
+We are the data controller in respect of information which we collect through the Website.
 Our position regarding whether we act as a data processor or data controller in respect of the provision of the Services is set out in our Terms of Business with clients.

 2. INFORMATION WE GATHER FROM YOU

 We fully respect your right to privacy in relation to your interactions with the Website and our Services and we endeavour to be transparent in our dealings with you as to what information we will collect and how we will use your information.
 Also, we only collect and use individual’s information where we are legally entitled to do so.
 Information in relation to your rights in respect of Personal Data collected by Irish entities is available on www.dataprotection.ie, the website of the Irish Data Protection Commissioner (“DPC”).

 We may collect Personal Data from you in the course of our business, including through your use of our Website, when you contact or request information from us, when you engage our Services or as a result of your relationship with one or more of our staff and clients.
 The information that we process includes: